Diamondbacks vs. Padres: Odds, spread, over/under - August 19

 |Bet on this game with PointsBet!

-If you're looking to put money on the Diamondbacks and Padres game but want some assistance with how to get started, here's a quick primer.
-Betting on the moneyline, run line, and total are some of the most common ways to make bets.
-A moneyline bet means that you think one of the teams -- say, the Diamondbacks (+135) -- will win the game.
-Pretty simple, right?
-If you bet $10 with those odds, and they end up winning, you'd get $23.50 back in your pocket.
+Have the desire to bet on the Diamondbacks' game versus the Padres but aren't sure how to get started?
+We're here to assist you.
+Betting on the moneyline, run line, and total are three of the most common ways to place bets.
+A moneyline bet means that you think one of the teams -- for example, the Diamondbacks (+145) -- will win the contest.
+Pretty simple.
+If you bet $10 on the Diamondbacks to beat the Padres with those odds, and the Diamondbacks emerge with the victory, you'd get back $24.50.

-And that's not all.
-There are lots of other ways to play, as well.
-For example, you can wager on player props (will Corbin Carroll hit a home run?), parlays (combining picks from different games to multiply your potential winnings), and more.
-Visit the BetMGM website and app for additional info on the many different ways you can bet on games.
+There are tons of other ways to bet, including on player props (will Corbin Carroll hit a home run?), parlays (combining picks from multiple games to multiply your winnings), and more.
+Check out the BetMGM website and app for more details on the multitude of ways you can play.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.